Moyege8/plaintext-password-obfuscation/README.md

 ## Rollback Procedure

-To roll back password obfuscation (i.e., for some reason you want to revert back to having plaintext credentials in BindPlane's `config.yaml` file):
+To roll back password obfuscation (i.e., for some reason you want to revert back to having plaintext credentials in Bindplane's `config.yaml` file):

 ### Step 1: Restore Original Config